zio/zio-cli/docs/args.md

 id: args
 title: "Args"
 ---
 The `Args` data type models command-line arguments.
-Arguments are name-less, position-based parameters passed to a command-line program that modify its behaviour.
+Arguments are name-less, position-based parameters passed to a command-line program that modify its behavior.
 For example, the Git CLI has a command named `git clone` that creates a copy of an existing repository.
-It has an argument called "repository" that represent the path of the existing repository.
-To clone the **ZIO CLI** repository, it can be called in this way:
+It has an argument called "repository" that represents the existing repository's path.
+To clone the **ZIO CLI** repository, it can be called this way:
 ```
 git clone https://github.com/zio/zio-cli.git
 ```